slava-basko/specification-php/README.md

 # Specification Pattern

-Encapsulation your business logic for readable, clear, maintainable purposes.
+Encapsulate your business logic for readable, clear, maintainable purposes.

 ## How to run tests